emmacadavra/ci-portfolio1-spc/README.md

 * The photograph used in Section One of this website - [choir-orchestra-church.jpg](https://unsplash.com/photos/yUJVHiYZCGQ) - is by [Andrea Zanenga on unsplash.com](https://unsplash.com/@andreazanenga).

-* The photographs of the Sheffield Philharmonic Chorus rehearsing, used in Section Two and on the Form Submission page - 'choir-rehearsing.jpg', 'rehearsal1.jpg', 'rehearsal2.jpg', 'rehearsal3.jpg' and 'rehearsal4.jpg' - are real photographs of the choir and were shared with me by Anne Adams, the SPC Adminstrator.
+* The photographs of the Sheffield Philharmonic Chorus rehearsing, used in Section Two and on the Form Submission page - 'choir-rehearsing.jpg', 'rehearsal1.jpg', 'rehearsal2.jpg', 'rehearsal3.jpg' and 'rehearsal4.jpg' - are real photographs of the choir and were shared with me by Anne Adams, the SPC Adminstrator, along with permission to use them.
 All rights belong to the choir.

 * The Sheffield Philharmonic Chorus logo used in Section Three was taken - with permission - from the [Sheffield Philharmonic Chorus Twitter Account](https://twitter.com/SheffPhilChorus).

-* The background image of a sheet music book - [sheet-music-book.jpg](https://unsplash.com/photos/bu-6kNWQj6U) is by [Michael Maasen on unsplash.com](https://unsplash.com/@mgmaasen).
+* The background image of a sheet music book - [sheet-music-book.jpg](https://unsplash.com/photos/bu-6kNWQj6U) - is by [Michael Maasen on unsplash.com](https://unsplash.com/@mgmaasen).

 * The screenshot under the Site Overview section of this README.md, displaying the website at different breakpoints/on different devices, was made on [Am I Responsive](https://ui.dev/amiresponsive).